Austria closes country roads to German travelers | DW | 21.06.2019

 "I expect the EU Commission to stop this very quickly and to ensure free travel in Europe".

-Reichhart also promised to impose such a ban on its territory as a countermeasure.
+Reichhart also promised to imposea similar ban in Bavarian territory as a countermeasure.
 "Should the EU Commission allow this move to go through, then it must also apply to the heavily congested Bavarian motorways and country roads along the border region," he warned.

 The ECJ has rejected the fees known as "vignettes" after Austria, with support from the Netherlands, had lodged a complaint.
 The EU has said the German concept for the fees breaches anti-discrimination laws.
 (18.06.2019)